Chicago Bicycle Accident Lawyer

 In an in-depth study by The New England Journal of Medicine, riders who were wearing helmets during a crash had an 85% reduction in their risk of head injury.

-Bicyclists Should Stay Right in a Bike Lane
+Bicyclists Should Stay to the Right or in a Bike Lane

-Bicyclists should ride as close as possible to the right side of the road or in a bike lane, whenever possible.
-This is not only law.
-But it also gives cyclists the best chance of staying safe on the road.
+Bicyclists should ride as close as possible to the right side of the road or in a bike lane whenever possible.
+This is not only law but also gives cyclists the best chance of staying safe on the road.

 Motor Vehicles Must Pass Bicycles Safely